 Some weaker points of the wireless Designer

-I’d say the Designer lacks many severe bad points.
+Let’s be honest in this Wahl Professional Cordless Designer review and good thing it lacks many severe bad points.
 What might be of concern to some people is the cordless hair clippers’ vibration.
 Wahl’s models as a whole tend to vibrate a bit more than other brands in my personal experience.

 However, the Designer’s vibration is smoother so it shouldn’t be too much of an issue.
 Especially if you’ve been around for a while.
 Even if you’re a beginner, I’d say you’d need a short time to adjust to the hair cutter “jumping” in your hand.